Factbox: Entities subject to sanctions that bought Microsoft products

-The products in each case were sold via third parties and Reuters has found no evidence that Microsoft sold products directly to firms or organizations hit by the U.S. sanctions.
+The products in each case were sold via third parties and Reuters has found no evidence that Microsoft sold products directly to firms or organisations hit by the U.S. sanctions.

 Below is a selection of some of the transactions involving Microsoft products and sanctioned firms and bodies, based on state procurement data: